 It is easy to achieve focalization on an uncluttered lawn.
 Simply adorn it with a suitable accent.
 There is nothing to compete with the selected feature for attention, so it automatically assumes focal-point status.
-Again, either a specimen plant or an inanimate object can do the trick (just ensure that it is large enough to be appreciated from a distance, especially on large properties).
+Again, either a specimen plant or an inanimate object can do the trick.
+While you may think of such focal points as thoroughly optional, sometimes they are, in fact, more or less necessary.

 Indeed, supplying such visual resting places is one of the roles that a focal point can play.
 A focal point can also be used to highlight a particular location in your landscaping.
 For example, you might wish to highlight the intended entrance to your backyard garden with a garden arbor, under which visitors are invited to pass.
-The presence of such a structure makes it less likely that visitors will enter the garden where you do not want them to (for instance, through an area where you have small, fragile plants growing).
+The presence of such a structure makes it less likely that visitors will enter the garden where you do not want them to.

 When using plants as focal points, color is a powerful weapon.
 The effect of so-called "warm" colors is explained in this article on color theory.
-But do not underestimate the value of working with plant form and texture, too (to compose an eye-popping contrast, for example).
+Do not underestimate the value of working with plant form and texture, too.
 Combine all three properties, and you may get a scene that will turn heads.

 When Intended Focal Points Do Not Work